AmeerDotEXE/DiscordIsRich/README.md

 # DiscordIsRich
 sorry i can't change program name :/

+---

+# DISCONTINUED
+you can use [PresenceX](https://ameerdotexe.github.io/PresenceX/) instead...

+---

 this program is a Discord RPC and it is free to use with stuff like:
 - Interface > you can put stuff on an interface instead of coding the RPC